x3dom/x3dom/doc/guide/gettingstarted.rst

 Build from revision control
 ---------------------------
 **Note:** The following is for advanced developers.
-If you wish to use a rather recent version of X3DOM and do not want to tinker with Make and friends, just use the development build.
+If you wish to use a rather recent version of X3DOM and do not want to tinker with Python, just use the development build.

 All source code to X3DOM is kept under the Git revision control and you can